This post may contain affiliate links. Please read our disclosure policy.

 Homemade Chicken Noodle Soup

-- 2 quarts low sodium chicken broth (bonus points for homemade!)
+- 2 quarts low sodium chicken broth homemade chicken stock recipe

 - ½ cup dry white wine